keeeal/keeeal.github.io/_posts/2020-11-02-nodevember:-bayesian-inference-on-candy-data.md

 tags: UT3
 ---

 It's November, the season of [personal challenges and self improvement](https://en.wikipedia.org/wiki/No_Nut_November).
 In the spirit of this, the procedural generation community celebrate [Nodevember](https://nodevember.io/), a daily challenge with the goal of inspiring 3D modellers and VFX artists to improve their node-based procedural skills.
 But you know what else has nodes: Bayesian networks!

 So here I present my unorthodox take on Nodevember.
 Based on each one word theme, I hope to invent a task or explore a dataset using a machine learning model that, at least in some sense, has nodes.

 Today's theme is "candy".
 A quick search for a "candy dataset" drew my attention to [this fantastic dataset](https://www.kaggle.com/fivethirtyeight/fivethirtyeight-candy-power-ranking-dataset) provided by [FiveThirtyEight](https://fivethirtyeight.com/videos/the-ultimate-halloween-candy-power-ranking/).
 The dataset is a small but interesting tabulation of information about different kinds of candy.
 For example, is it chocolaty?
 Is there nougat in it?
 How does the cost compare to other candies?
 Finally, the researchers set up an online survey that asked participants to select their preference out of two randomly chosen candies.
 More than 8000 participants voted on about 269,000 randomly generated matchups, making this a fascinating sample of what candies people prefer.

 ## Importing the data

 The candy data is provided as a CSV file.
 We can use [Pandas](https://pandas.pydata.org/) to import it.
-We drop the *'competitorname'* column since it is unimportant convert *'winpercent'* from a percentage to a value between 0 and 1.
+We drop the *'competitorname'* column since it is unimportant and then convert *'winpercent'* from a percentage to a value between 0 and 1.
 Strangely, the *'sugarpercent'* and *'pricepercent'* values are not percentages at all and are already in this range.

 ```python
 import pandas as pd